 That week, I looked up how I could improve my resume even more, and also realized I had to be a bit more selective about which positions I applied to so I don’t waste my own time.
 I seriously re-vamped my resume to what it is now, using tools like the Cheeky Scientist Free Resume Guide and Zety Ph.D.
 Resume Example and Guide for Industry & Non-Academic Jobs.

 That’s when everything changed for the better.

 January 24-28: This was a wild week where I had 6 interviews scheduled.
 I canceled the Scientific Sales one because like I mentioned above, I wasn’t super interested, so that number went down to 5.

 This was also the week I applied for the job I actually ended up getting.
 It’s a Medical Writing role that required applicants to have a Ph.D. or an M.D., and involved a lot of things I really liked doing, including learning about new diseases and therapeutics.
 One of those 5 interviews was an initial recruiter screen for it!
 My new resume that I had prepared from the week before was definitely working.

 Because I had so many interviews, I improved on my interview skills too and felt much more comfortable going into interviews in general.
 Out of all the interviews I did since 2022 began, I was rejected after only 1 of them!
-I moved forward in all the other prospects and did the rejecting myself!
+I moved forward in all the other prospects or did the rejecting myself!

 January 31-February 4: I had an assignment I had to do for my new job as part of the application process, so I did that and submitted it.
 I then had a follow-up interview for that job with a panel of people and passed that too.
 I got an email saying they wanted to offer me the job that Friday!